gophercoders/website/content/lessons/KS2/lower/further-words.md

 The second part is to be systematic and logical.
 The computer is _not_ wrong, there is a reason for the error somewhere in the program.
 Your task is to find it and correct the mistake.
 You need to look very carefully at the line.
-A single character added, missed or a letter in the wrong case is sufficient to trigger a syntax error.
+A single character added, missed or a small letter when you wanted a capital letter is sufficient to trigger a syntax error.
 You use the patterns to find these mistakes.

 The last part is to work in stages.
 You should try to solve one error at a